 04. Participate in a meeting

 As your career progresses, you will be asked to lead meetings on a weekly or daily basis.
 Public speaking can be intimidating, particularly when talking to a group that has more experience.
-I like to give our interns a speaking part in our owner or trade partner meetings.
-Since our interns are often responsible for project progress photography, I'll ask them to choose one milestone photo and present it at each meeting.
-It's a great way of engaging them as part of the team without asking them to lead the conversation.
-If you are not given the opportunity to speak up in a meeting, I encourage you to ask for a small opportunity - because like it or not, you'll be speaking in front of others the rest of your career.
+Giving interns a speaking part in our owner or trade partner meetings has been effective.
+Since our interns are often responsible for project progress photography, we may ask them to choose one milestone photo and present it at each meetings.
+It's a great way to engage as part of the team without asking them to lead the conversation.
+If you are not given the opportunity to speak up in a meeting, ask for one, because like it or not, you'll be speaking in front of others the rest of your career.

 05. Seek to learn something every day

-Finally, I have a Golden Intern Rule.
-I believe that interns should learn something new every day.
-In fact, I tell our interns to call me at the end of the day and ask me any question about construction if they haven't learned something new that day.
-Some take me up on the invitation and call almost every day.
-Often, their questions are technical and related to the work in progress.
-It gives me a feel for how much they care and what drives them, and I've also realized that opening my door gives them a resource to turn to when they would otherwise let questions go unanswered.
-Whether it's the supervisor on your own project, or a trade worker in the field, find someone who can answer your questions - and always make sure you ask.
+Finally, there's the Golden Intern Rule.
+Interns should learn something new every day. in fact, some project leads may request you call them to ask questions about construction if you feel you haven't learned something new that day.
+Some have taken the invitation and called almost every day.
+Often, the questions are technical and related to the work in progress, but it shows how much they care and what drives them.
+It also opens the door to give our interns a resource to turn to when they would otherwise let questions go unanswered.
+Whether it's the supervisor on your own project or a trade worker in the field, find someone who can answer your questions – and always make sure you ask.

-As you begin your summer internship, if there's one last piece of advice I would give, it's simply to work hard and show initiative.
-I keep a shared document of activities for our interns.
-It's not a step-by-step guide telling them what to do because no one will do that after they graduate.
-Rather, it provides general direction for them to follow, with a column for targeted completion dates and another for them to sign off on actual completion.
-They manage their own progress.
+As you begin your summer internship, if there's one last piece of advice, it's simply to work hard and show initiative.
+Talk to your manager about maybe keeping a shared document of activities.
+Not a step-by-step guide telling you what to do, rather something that provides general direction for you to follow.
+You can add a column for targeted completion dates and another for you to sign off on actual completion.
+It's to help you manage your own progress.
 Our interns like it because they can turn to that document instead of asking for the next task to complete.
-It sets expectations, and it has helped me see who is excelling and how much they can take on - as I make my recommendation for future full-time candidates.
+It sets expectations, and helps leadership see who is excelling and how much each individual can take on.
+It may just influence their recommendations for future full-time candidates.

 If you're interested in learning more about Pepper's internships, I encourage you to contact us.